-- Traveling 270 km from the lush hills near the Tibetan border, down through jungle, all the way to the flat plains near the Indian border
+- Traveling 270 km on the Sun Kosi River from the lush hills near the Tibetan border, down through jungle, all the way to the flat plains near the Indian border

 - Enjoy nature's showers with epic waterfalls